 - Pass a background check for a job

-- Rent an apartment or a house
+- Rent or purchase an apartment or a house

 - Move into a neighborhood with a homeowners’ association

 At McKenzie Law Firm, P.C., our job is not only to help you avoid jail time and other immediate consequences but to minimize the long-term damage to your future.

 Our Firm Can Help You With Any Theft Charge

 Theft charges do not always include outright stealing, such as purse snatching.